ai4life-opencalls/oc-1-project-11/README.md

 During installation, select the installation folder that you have permissions for, like your home folder.

 ### Install N2V
-Follow [N2V installation](https://github.com/juglab/n2v) for official instruction.
+Follow [N2V installation](https://github.com/juglab/n2v) for official instructions.
 <details>
 <summary>N2V installation details</summary>